-Philip A. Swan has had a 35-year career in the investment management business and currently serves as a vice president of UBS Wealth Management in Downtown Los Angeles.
-Previously, he was director of investor relations at Griffis Residential, a private equity real estate firm based in Denver, and before that he held a variety of positions related to sales, marketing, and client service at The Capital Group, a global money management firm, in Los Angeles.
+Philip A. Swan has had a 35 year career in the investment management business, primarily serving in a business development capacity.
+Today, Phil is currently Director of Business Development at Terra Alpha Investments, a global equity manager which follows a rigorous and proprietary Environmental Productivity (EP) analysis which values our planet’s natural resources and sits at the center of a successful investment process.
+Prior to Terra Alpha, which he joined in 2021, Phil served as a Vice President of UBS Wealth Management, Director of Investor Relations at Griffis Residential, a private equity real estate firm based in Denver, and before that held a variety of positions related to sales, marketing, and client service at The Capital Group, a global money management firm, in Los Angeles, for 27 years.

-Phil is board chair of the Los Angeles Master Chorale, a director of the National Audubon Society, a trustee of Colorado College, and a director of the Della Martin Foundation; the Ann Peppers Foundation; and the Cygnet Foundation, the Swan family foundation whose focus is on supporting conservation efforts in Southern California.
-Additionally, he serves on the Board of Governors of The Huntington Library, Art Museum, and Botanical Gardens.
+He is Board Chair of the Los Angeles Master Chorale, a director of the National Audubon Society, a trustee of Colorado College, and a director of the Della Martin Foundation, the Ann Peppers Foundation and the Cygnet Foundation (the Swan family foundation whose focus is on supporting conservation efforts in Southern California).
+Additionally, he serves on the Board of Governors of The Huntington Library, Art Museum and Botanical Gardens.

-Phil received a bachelor of arts cum laude degree in history from Colorado College.
-He is a lifelong Pasadena–South Pasadena–San Marino resident, with a son at San Marino High School and a daughter at Westridge School.
-Phil’s deep love and appreciation for choral music began when he was a member of the Colorado College Choir.
-He has been a Los Angeles Master Chorale subscriber for approximately 30 years, served on the board from 1995 to 2005, and then again starting in 2012.
+Phil received a B.A. cum laude in History from Colorado College.
+He is a life long Pasadena/South Pasadena/San Marino resident with a son at Denison University in Granville, OH, and a daughter at Westridge School in Pasadena.
+Phil’s deep love and appreciation for choral music began when was a member of the Colorado College Choir.
+He has been a Los Angeles Master Chorale subscriber for approximately 30 years, served on the board from 1995 to 2005 and then again starting in 2012.